Longisquama: Description

 Longisquama was a small reptile, estimated to have a body about 50 mm long.
 The skull of Longisquama has the superficially bird-like appearance typical of drepanosaurs, with a tapering snout and domed skull roof.
 Teeth are present closer to the snout tip than in its close relative Mirasaura.
 The neck is composed of no more than seven cervical vertebrae, which lack cervical ribs.
-Longisquama lacks the distinctly humped back seen in Mirasaura and some other drepanosaurs.
+Longisquama lacks the distinctly humped back seen in Mirasaura and some other drepanosaurs, and it also lacks an olecranon process on the ulna.
 Longisquama possesses a U-shaped bone that has been interpreted as a furcula, but it differs in shape from the fused clavicles seen in other drepanosaurs, making its identification uncertain.